Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 Yet other Facebook groups are useful even without promo days simply for the invaluable advice from bloggers seasoned in their particular areas of specialization.

 No matter how good we get at something, there’s someone out there even better at it or who approaches the subject from a different angle.
-It helps to be able to connect with them, ask them questions and consume the content they share.
+It helps to be able to connect with them, ask them your blogging questions and consume the content they share.

 Tips on Maximizing Your Facebook Group Membership